 - Close the PM cover letter with a CTA (call to action) and request to discuss more.

-Have any questions about writing a marketing project manager cover letter or digital project manager cover letter?
+Got any questions about writing a cover letter?
 Not sure how to add achievements onto a cover letter for construction project managers or web PMs?
 Let’s talk below in the comment area, and thanks for reading!